 THE FISHING WIDOWS OF BAY ST LAWRENCE

-A filmmaker chances upon a group of fisherwomen one day (she walked into a bar as it turns out.)
-The fishers are all widows from Bay St Lawrence - a tiny town in a remote corner of Nova Scotia.
+A filmmaker walks into a bar one day.
+(Yes, this is how it happened.)
+She meets a group of six women singing sea shanties.
+The women - all fishers and all widows - are from Bay St Lawrence, a tiny town in a remote corner of Nova Scotia.

-The landscape, starkly beautiful, contrasts sharply with a town beset by social woes: youth unemployment, rampant substance abuse and a freakishly high male mortality rate.
+The filmmaker returns five years later to discover a starkly beautiful landscape surrounding a town beset by social woes: youth unemployment, rampant substance abuse and a freakishly high male mortality rate.

 Two of the widows, the Buchanan sisters Theresa and Margaret, grew up isolated and poor, scraping by for decades.
 But when their husbands died they took charge: they converted their fishing businesses into multi-million dollar operations while simultaneously recharging the town, generating a new sense of civic pride.